Klotz (violin makers)

 Klotz is a family of violin makers.
-Members of the Klotz (or Kloz) family have made violins in Mittenwald, Germany from the mid-17th century to the present.
-The Klotz family taught other families of the village the violin trade, and Mittenwald prospered and became well known for its violins.
-In A Dictionary of Music and Musicians 1900, the contributor Edward John Payne writes: "Nine-tenths of the violins which pass in the world as 'Stainers' were made by the Klotz family and their followers."
+Members of the Klotz (or Kloz) family have made violins in Mittenwald, Bavaria from the mid-17th century to the present.
+Matthias Klotz (1656–1743) founded the Mittenwald school of violin making.
+Mittenwald prospered and became well known for its violins.

 In 1856, the Bavarian government founded a school in Mittenwald to continue the violin trade.
 Dictionaries of violin makers list more than 25 artisans by this name.